People Everywhere Get Bullied – People Everywhere Get Bullied So Find The Complete Emotional System. Feel Good Now.

-The other is a about Chloe’s story.
+The other is about Chloe’s story.
 Oh is this one an amazing outreach of support.

 Finally where Susan herself found a community that is bigger than the solution to Chloe’s special day.

 Take a look at the empathy development.
-Up until about two children absorb the learning by copy cat mode.
-At about four the empathic tendencies begin to come through the child’s behaviour.
+Up until about two children absorb the learning by copycat mode.
+At about four the empathic tendencies begin to come through the child’s behavior.

 Many Autistic people either have empathy development or they simply don’t have empathy.
 At the extreme psychopaths have an empathy void.

 One practical demonstration of empathy learning

 Parents and carers know the feeling of a child that keeps playing the continuous game of lego.
 After a while enough is enough.
 Outcomes the rake, a big box and an indoor shovel.
 Simply rake the toys up, scoop them up and place them in the bin as the driver of the rubbish truck is approaching.

 Now deal with the temper tantrum, tears, or the abuse that erupts simply by not responding.

 You the adult in the situation have the power, the toys are gone and the room is now safe to walk on the floor within.
 Especially at night when the lights are off the heater is on and the window for some strange reason is wide open as the night before that lego block dug deeply breaking the sole of the foots skin when the block was stood on.

 This is a situation that as a parent of a child that was diagnosed as Autistic during a time of no-one really knew what that meant in the practical sense.
 What the parent knew was Occupational health and safety…. and when enough was enough having warned the young people about what would happen if the room was not cleaned up